Whiteknight/Rosella/libraries/event.md

 ## Namespaces

-None.
+### Rosella.Event

 ## Classes

 ### Event

-`Rosella.Event` is the underlying event object.
-It serves as little more than data storage, and is not useful by itself.
-Events are stored by name in a `Rosella.Event.Manager` object, and are raised through that interface.
+`Rosella.Event` is the primary eventing mechanism in the Event library.
+Events are self-contained objects which take subscribers and control flow of control during a publish sequence.
+Events can be used by themselves or they can be managed by a `Rosella.Event.Manager` object.

 When the Event is raised, status information and parameter values are updated in the Event, and it is passed to all available subscribers.
 The Manager